aridoza/foundational-java/garbage-collection/README.md

 #### Default Heap

 If you don't specify a heap size, Java will allocate a default heap for you, based on your machines physical memory.
-However, it is a good practice to determine your maximum expectedd heap size by observing the program during execution using tools like Linux's _ps_ or _top_.
+However, it is a good practice to determine your maximum expected heap size by observing the program during execution using tools like Linux's _ps_ or _top_.

 #### The Stack